 The revelation of this Book is from Allah—the Almighty, All-Wise.The Holy Quran [39:1]

-How many people invest so much time, effort, and money on learning science in this world, but by comparison, they spend absolutely nothing on learning the sciences of Islam.
+How many people invest so much time, effort, and money in learning science in this world, but by comparison, they spend absolutely nothing on learning the sciences of Islam?

-So do not refrain from gaining benefits of learning Arabic Islam.
-Let the excellent tutors at Almuhammadi Academy help you excel in it.
+So do not refrain from gaining benefits of learning Arabic for beginners alphabet in Islam.
+Let the excellent tutors at Almuhammadi Academy help you excel in how to speak arabic.

-- 3. The Arabic Language is A Proof of the Quran’s Inimitability
+3. The Arabic Language is Proof of the Quran’s Inimitability

 Many scholars think that Quranic inimitability lies to name a few things in one’s language.
 The science of Al-Balaaghah (eloquence/linguistics) has been specifically established to handle this specific dimension of the Quran.